GLBRC-TeamMicrobiome/TagAnalysis/ITS1_USEARCH_QIIME2_pipeline.md

-# Pipeline for processing multiplexed sequences aplified by ITS1f to ITS2.
+# Pipeline for processing multiplexed sequences amplified by ITS1f to ITS2.

 ## 1) Use [demux](https://docs.qiime2.org/2020.2/plugins/available/cutadapt/demux-paired/) in QIIME2 to demultiplex the dataset